Degree Courses On Line: Natural Career Education Personal and

 An invitation to review "Educating, Counseling and Healing With Nature"

-A new environmental science, outdoor learning psychology book "Educating, Counseling and Healing With Nature," by Michael J. Cohen, Ph.D, is available for review via http://www.ecopsych.com/ksanity.html or by requesting a review copy from the author at 360-378-6313, email <email@example.com>.
+A new environmental science, outdoor learning psychology book "Educating, Counseling and Healing With Nature," by Michael J. Cohen, Ph.D, is available for review via http://www.ecopsych.com/ksanity.html or by requesting a review copy from the author at 360-378-6313, email <firstname.lastname@example.org>.
 This 150 page, peer-reviewed paperback presents an accredited, sensory-ecology science whose activities reverse Industrial Society's unreasonable prejudice against nature.
-It demonstrates how Planet Earth's peace, balance and spirit registers in us through more than 53 natural senses and how the grace of nature's self-correcting and restorative powers help our thinking increase personal, social and environmental well-being.
+It demonstrates how Planet Earth's peace, balance and spirit registers in us through self -evident facts that are revealed by more than 53 natural senses and how the grace of nature's self-correcting and restorative powers help our thinking increase personal, social and environmental well-being.

 Return to page table of contents